Cumbria: Tourism

-The largest and most widespread industry in Cumbria is tourism.
+The largest and most widespread industry is tourism, with the county attracting over 47 million visitors annually.
 The Lake District National Park alone receives some 15.8 million visitors every year.
-Despite this, fewer than 50,000 people reside permanently within the Lake District: mostly in Ambleside, Bowness-on-Windermere, Coniston, Keswick, Gosforth, Grasmere and Windermere.
-Over 36,000 Cumbrians are employed in the tourism industry which adds £1.1 billion a year to the county's economy.
-The Lake District and county as a whole attract visitors from across the UK, Europe, North America and the Far East (particularly Japan).
+Despite this, fewer than 50,000 people reside permanently within the Lake District: mostly in Ambleside, Bowness-on-Windermere, Coniston, Gosforth, Grasmere, Keswick, and Windermere.
+Over 36,000 Cumbrians are employed in the tourism industry, which adds £1.1 billion a year to the county's economy.
+The Lake District and the county as a whole attract visitors from across the UK, Europe, North America and the Far East (particularly Japan).
 The tables below show the twenty most-visited attractions in Cumbria in 2009.
 (Not all visitor attractions provided data to Cumbria Tourism who collated the list.
-Notable examples are Furness Abbey, the Lakes Aquarium and South Lakes Safari Zoo, the last of which would almost certainly rank within the top five).
+Those who did not included Furness Abbey, the Lakes Aquarium and South Lakes Safari Zoo, the last of which would almost certainly rank within the top five.)